28 The Third Jubilee

 Harmony took a sip of water.
 “And that is how Adilah began to overcome her fear of men.”

 A murmur of approval went around the table, each member of Thomas’ team talking quietly with those seated next to them.
 The third jubilee period had ended, and they were relishing every second of being together again.
-For this meeting, Jesus had taken them to one of his favourite restaurants in Zion.
+For this meeting, Jesus had taken them to one of his favourite restaurants in the City.

 “Tunde and Kanu are just two of the many men in Simon’s community.
 They had been denied any contact with women during their years of enslavement, but Simon had felt they were ready to take this new step,” said Jesus.
 “That meeting brought healing for everyone.”